Skip to content

 }

 Once configured, Copilot Chat in agent mode can use Pacto tools.
-Try asking: “@workspace validate the contract in ./my-service”.
+Try asking: "@workspace create a pacto contract for my-service".

 MCP support in GitHub Copilot requires VS Code 1.99+ and the GitHub Copilot Chat extension.